First of all, you’ll notice we’re not a store.

-For a white metal (silver in colour), we prefer using the platinum group of metals.
+For a white metal (silver in color), we prefer using the platinum group of metals.

 We’ve been advocating the use of palladium for years.
 At time of writing platinum was a mere 5% more expensive per gram than palladium.
 You can’t go wrong with either. .

 - 95% of white gold shoppers convert to palladium.
-It’s a nice colour and way more durable.
+It’s a nice color and way more durable.

 - With the platinum and palladium price being close to equal, the upgrade to platinum might make sense to you.
 Platinum will always be the ultimate and most luxurious metal choice.